halyph/GistProject/README.md

 ﻿Build project
 =========
-For build, inside gist-cli folder type:"Ant", it create runnable jar file.
+For build, inside gist-cli folder type:`ant` for build project by Ant or type:`mvn install` for build by maven, it create runnable jar file.

 Сommands:
 =========